Jacastro619/javascript-quiz/README.md

 ## Learning Points

 Throughout the first two weeks of UC Berkeley's Full Stack Coding Academy, I learned HTML, CSS, and JavaScript.
 This project challenged me to put it all together to make a functioning dynamic web page.
-Understanding how to properly use query selectors was crutial to this project as they are needed to select specific elements from the HTML file.
+Understanding how to properly use query selectors was crucial to this project as they are needed to select specific elements from the HTML file.
 We use query selectors so our JavaScript can add functionality to the page.
 One challenge I faced was figuring out how to randomly generate the order of the questions and answers.
 Upon researching potential solutions, I discovered the Fisher-Yates shuffle.
 I researched further into the use cases and the logic behind the code within the Fisher-Yates shuffle.
-I was able to implement the Fisher-Yates shiffle into my code to help solve my problem with randomly shuffling indexes in an array.
+I was able to implement the Fisher-Yates shuffle into my code to help solve my problem with randomly shuffling indexes in an array.
 This allowed me to randomly generate the order of the questions and answers.
 This was only a fraction of what I learned from this project.
 The more I practice this material, the more my skills will be refined to find solutions to problems in the future.

 ## Author Info